melaniebrgr/learning-computer-science/04-rust/01-introduction-variables-types.md

 ## Variables

-There are two types of variables, immutable and mutable.
+The `let` or `const` keyword is necessary to create a new variable binding.
-Variables are declared with `let`, e.g. `let foo = 5;` and are immutable by default.
+Immutable variables are declared with `let`, e.g. `let foo = 5;`.
+That is, the "regular" keyword for variable binding makes the value immutable by default. trying to assign a new value to foo will result in a compiler error.

-Mutable variables are declared by adding `mut`, e.g. `let mut foo = 5;`.
+Immutable variables can also be declared with `const`, e.g. `const WELCOME: &str = r"Welcome to RUSTLINGS";` Mutable variables are declared by including `mut`, e.g. `let mut foo = 5;`.
-Immutable variables can also be declared with `const`, e.g. `const WELCOME: &str = r"Welcome to RUSTLINGS";` Variables declared with `const` can't be used with `mut` and must be type annotated.
+Variables declared with `const` can't be used with `mut` and must be type annotated.
-By convention, `const` variable names are all uppercase and snakecase.
+By convention, `const` variable names are all upper, snakecase.
+Using or capturing an uninitialized variable is not allowed.
+This saves us from trying the use a variable that effectively doesn't exist.

-In rust variables can be shadowed, where second variable with the same name "overshadows" the first.
+Variables can be shadowed, meaning a second variable with the same name "overshadows" the first.
 The second declaration takes any use of the variable name to itself.
-The shadowed variable can still be immutable.
+The shadowed and shadowing variable can be immutable.
-Types can be changed with shadowing.
+Types can change with shadowing.

 ```rust: shadowing
     let file = get_file(args); // Filehandle